Annual High School Art Show on Display

-Call for Artists: "Words to Live and Bike By" Bike Path Murals
+Call for Artists: "GRATITUDE" Bike Path Mural

 The Words to Live and Bike By project links language, exploration, and artistic expression to invite Marquette and its visitors to connect as a community.
-These words - REMEMBER, RESPECT, HOPE, DREAM, and GRATITUDE - were originally selected by the Marquette Public Art Commission prior to their first installation onto the bike path in 2020.
+These words were originally selected by MPAC prior to their first installation onto the Holly Greer bike path in 2020.
 Four years later the original murals have faded and yet, the importance of these words persists.
-MPAC now invites a new set of local artists to reimagine the original words at the following sites:
+The recent call for artists produced many wonderful submissions; however, no artist applied for “GRATITUDE”.
+MPAC now invites applications specifically for the word:

 GRATITUDE: South side of the Marquette Commons